-- GCRB's gross running-cost budget for 2019-20 is £465,000.
+- 5 GCRB's gross running-cost budget for 2019-20 is £465,000.
 In addition to this a sum of £345,000 for regional collaborative projects.
-Annex 1 to this paper provides a brief description of our approach to VfM with regard to these budgets. - We will use a range of methods for assessing our performance in achieving VfM, including our use of internal audit, and indices of our overall efficiency as a public body (for example, our expenditure on running-costs as a percentage of programme funds).
+Annex 1 to this paper provides a brief description of our approach to VfM with regard to these budgets. - 6 Expenditure on collaborative projects is designed to deliver services on behalf of the entire Glasgow College Region.
+The procurement of such services follows best practice, for example, by subjecting services to competitive tender. - 7 We will use a range of methods for assessing our performance in achieving VfM, including our use of internal audit, and indices of our overall efficiency as a public body (for example, our expenditure on running-costs as a percentage of programme funds).
 We will also seek to be open to scrutiny by publishing details of our running-cost expenditure on the specific areas required by the Scottish Government.